Discover the Solomon Islands

-The hidden jewel of the South Pacific, this little-known gem is an ecotourist’s delight.
-Virtually unknown outside of the South Pacific and one of the least developed nations in the region.
-You won’t find luxury resorts and fine dining here, but for those looking to experience the Pacific as it was 30 years ago, the Solomon Islands is the destination for you.
-Word on the South Pacific’s best kept secret is starting to spread, via word of mouth from the select few who’ve visited and fallen for its charms.
+The hidden jewel of the South Pacific, this little-known gem, is truly an ecotourist’s delight.
+The Solomon Islands are virtually unknown outside of the South Pacific and one of the least developed nations in the region.
+You may not find luxury resorts and fine dining here, but for those looking to experience the Pacific as it was 30 years ago, the Solomon Islands is the destination for you.
+Word of the South Pacific’s best kept secret is starting to spread, via word of mouth from the select few who have visited and fallen for its charms.
 Known almost exclusively for its diving, there is so much more to explore in this land of unspoilt beauty and fascinating culture.
-An archipelago of around 1000 islands, the country comprises visually stunning land and seascapes of volcanoes, white sand beaches, palm trees and ocean waters made up of every shade of blue.
+An archipelago of around 1000 islands, the country comprises visually stunning land and seascapes of volcanoes, white sand beaches, palm trees and ocean waters made up of every shade of blue imaginable.

 Explore the war relics of Guadalcanal and beyond, see one of the world’s only visible underwater volcanoes, dive the coral triangle, visit the site where John F Kennedy famously saved the men from the fated PT109 in WWII, meet master carvers in their homes who can teach you the secrets of inlaid pearl, cruise the archipelago in a luxury yacht or book out a private island for just you and your friends.
 You’ll be blown away by the beauty of this untouched utopia and the welcoming hospitality of its people.

 With around 5800 square kilometres of reef and almost uncountable wrecks, Solomon Island is heaven on earth for Scuba Divers.
 Incredible diving can be found all over the country.
 Far from an exhaustive list, below are just a small number of our favourite sites.